sell488/Last-Stand/README.md

   In addition, comments and organization following the first few weeks are sorely lacking.
 Many mechanics are dependent on each other when they should not be (i.e, the shop not working unless a certain variable that it never uses is assigned in the editor).
 Many of these issues are addressed in discussions addressing future work, but there are others that are not.
-This disclaimer acts as a clarification that the primary goal of this project was to experiment with implementations of various features and stringing them together into a playable experience in a very short amount of time and not necessarily as a representation of what is considered best practice.
+This disclaimer acts as a clarification that the primary goal of this project was to experiment with implementations of various features and stringing them together into a playable experience, as well as an exploration of the various facets of game design from visual art to scripting mechanics in a very short amount of time and not necessarily as a representation of what is considered best practice.

 ### Mechanics
 A list of mechanics that a substantial amount of development time was allocated towards.